-- (iii) each of our Directors who is not ordinarily resident in Hong Kong has confirmed that he either possesses or will apply for valid travel documents to visit Hong Kong and would be able to meet with the Stock Exchange within a reasonable period of time; and - (iv) we have also, in accordance with Rule 3A.19 of the Listing Rules, appointed Haitong International Capital Limited, as our compliance adviser, who will act as an additional channel of communication with the Stock Exchange.
-The compliance adviser will advise on on-going compliance requirements and other issues arising under the Listing Rules and other applicable laws and regulations in Hong Kong for a period commencing on the Listing Date at least until the date on which our Company complies with Rule 13.46 of the Listing Rules in respect of our Company's financial results for the first full financial year after the Listing Date.
-The compliance adviser will have access at all times to our authorised representatives, Directors and the other senior management of the Company to ensure that it is in a position to provide prompt response to the enquiries or requirements raised by the Stock Exchange in respect of our Company.
+- (iii) each of our Directors who is not ordinarily resident in Hong Kong has confirmed that he either possesses or will apply for valid travel documents to visit Hong Kong and would be able to meet with the Stock Exchange within a reasonable period of time; and - (iv) we have also, in accordance with Rule 3A.19 of the Listing Rules, appointed [REDACTED], as our [REDACTED], who will act as an additional channel of communication with the Stock Exchange.
+The [REDACTED] will advise on on-going compliance requirements and other issues arising under the Listing Rules and other applicable laws and regulations in Hong Kong for a period commencing on the [REDACTED] at least until the date on which our Company complies with Rule 13.46 of the Listing Rules in respect of our Company's financial results for the first full financial year after the [REDACTED].
+The [REDACTED] will have access at all times to our authorised representatives, Directors and the other senior management of the Company to ensure that it is in a position to provide prompt response to the enquiries or requirements raised by the Stock Exchange in respect of our Company.